At A Glance

 With the band originating in the North of England, Not Now Norman are based in Scotland and the North East of the UK

-Since the release of their debut EP in September 2020, they have had several of their tracks played on BBC Introducing in the North East in 9 months as well as on Total Rock Radio
+Since the release of their debut EP in September 2020, they have had all of their tracks released to date played on BBC Introducing North East as well as on Total Rock Radio

-They have also been featured on BBC Introducing Live Sessions in the North East
+They have been featured on BBC Introducing Live Sessions in the North East

 In 2021, they were named one of the 'TOP TEN LIVE ACTS TO SEE' by NE Volume Magazine

 In 2020, they were nominated for several awards including 'Band of the Year' and 'EP of the Year' by Nova Radio, as well as 'Best Alt Act' by RADIO WIGWAM

 They have 2 music videos that were filmed, produced and edited by the band that features many of their fans

 During the the pandemic the band performed nightly live-streamed covers and their own music to their audience on Facebook.
 These livestreams have continued and presently number almost 500 with full engagement from viewers, and they have a fast growing following as a result